 - Stay in accommodations with shared restaurants, bars etc, places where people chat.
 Hostels even, but we find hostels expensive.

-- Cruise ships are a great place to meet other families and be thrown together for weeks or months.
+- Cruise ships, any sort of boat, are a great place to meet other people and be thrown together for days or weeks.

 - Avoid countries with a language barrier if you want them to interact with locals.

-- If you’re staying a while in one place, sign them up for clubs and courses, but don’t force them!
+- If you’re staying a while in one place, sign them up for clubs and courses if they want that, but don’t force them!